Travel insurance for Europe

 Medical coverage matters

-Only 10 European countries have a reciprocal health care agreement (RHCA) with Australia, and, even then, coverage is limited.
-Travel insurance can fill the gaps that the RHCA can’t reach.
+Only 10 European countries have a reciprocal health care agreement (RHCA) with Australia; travel insurance can fill the gaps the RHCA doesn’t cover.

 2